LearnLink Blog

 4. Free Production

 At this stage, children create their own sentences or short stories using pronouns freely.
-They might describe an animal's actions or create a dialogue between two characters.
-The focus is on communicating ideas using correct pronouns without heavy guidance.
+They might describe animal actions, create dialogue between two characters, or explain what happened first, next, and last.
+The goal: communication with correct pronouns, without heavy guidance.
+Unlock Pronoun Power with Talking Animal Tales works well here because animals, actions, and dialogue give children enough context to choose the right word.

 5. Feedback